dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer-v2.3.1.md

 **Parameters**

-`[in] frameRate`: An int value that refers to the target frame rate.
+`[in] frameRate` An int value that refers to the target frame rate.

 **Code Snippet**